pingcap/docs/encryption-at-rest.md

 TiKV tracks encrypted data files using the absolute path of the files.
 As a result, once encryption is turned on for a TiKV node, the user should not change data file paths configuration such as `storage.data-dir`, `raftstore.raftdb-path`, `rocksdb.wal-dir` and `raftdb.wal-dir`.

-SM4 encryption is only supported on v6.3.0 and later versions of TiKV, and TiKV versions before v6.3.0 only support AES encryption.
+SM4 encryption is only supported in v6.3.0 and later versions of TiKV.
+TiKV versions before v6.3.0 only support AES encryption.

 ### TiFlash